Paramedic and trauma Councillor Paul Spinks, has a clear message “are we micro-managing ourselves sick, or are we micro-managing ourselves well”?

 Paul regards mental and physical health at the top of the list when it comes to our overall performance, and especially in the workplace; without this not only do we under-perform at home, but we most definitely won’t perform at work.
 It is without doubt the number one epidemic in this country that is holding us back, and workplaces that don’t believe it’s their duty of care will feel it in the bottom line.

 Paul takes us for a straight talking, no nonsense journey into our personal lives, including his own, and challenges us all how to reset and rethink well before we find our mental health spiralling, often undetected and out of control.
 He makes no bones about this when he addresses his audiences “if I’m not talking about you, I am most certainly talking about your partner, kids, friends or work colleagues.”
 Paul will discuss how managers, parents, teachers etc, can help foster the health and well-being of team members, inspiring change and providing a tool kit to act on, bringing about purpose, direction, retention and meaning into the workplace.

-Paul is an Advanced Care Paramedic for Queensland Ambulance, and a Councillor for fifteen years.
+Paul is an Advanced Care Paramedic for Queensland Ambulance, and a Councillor for twenty years.
 Prior to this, he worked in employment services and in a rehab, as a National Training Manager conducting self-development courses to some of the countries hardest hit.
 Paul also spent time as a commercial pilot and worked alongside the safety department of Qantas and Ansett, where he recognised the correlation between the development of an aircraft accident and the country’s ailing mental and physical health epidemic.
 His stories are taken from the treating chair of an Ambulance and cut straight to the core, so strap on your seatbelts and enjoy the ride!